rdalmas/monogram/README.md

 1) /GET products -> return the list of products

 Future enhancements:
-1) Docker + Kubernetes
+1) Deployment on Heroku
-2) Deployment on Heroku
+2) Unit tests
-3) Unit tests
+3) New routes for add/remove/update products
-4) New routes for add/remove/update products
+4) New routes for shopping capabilities
-5) New routes for shopping capabilities
+5) Github pipelines